How to Block Contacts From Calling Your iPhone

 The ability to directly block contacts was added as part of the major 7.0 overhaul of iOS, users running prior versions of iOS will need to use an old fashioned method of basically creating a silent contact as a block list, very much a workaround, but it does work if you’re looking to ignore someone at least.

-For those on the desktop, Mac users can also choose to block specific iMessage users directly in OS X through the app.
+For those on the desktop, Mac users can also choose to block specific iMessage users directly on a Mac through the app too.